CatoMaior/myLibrary/README.md

 ```

 ### LinkedLists
 LinkedLists are a quite standard implementation of linked lists, dynamically growing and shrinking lists of data, which can be of `char`, `int`, `float`, `double` or pointer type.
 You can create a LinkedList from a C array or you can create a new empty LinkedList.
-You can append items at its end, insert items, change its items, get its items, sort it (only ascending order is currently supported), print it, merge it with another LinkedList and much more.
+You can append items at its end, insert items, change its items, get its items, print it, merge it with another LinkedList and much more.
 See [linkedList.h](https://catomaior.github.io/myLibrary/linkedList_8h.html) in the docs for all the details.\
 The difference with ArrayLists is in the implementation and hence in the time needed for accessing its item.
 For example, a LinkedList has constant time for accessing items, while a LinkedList takes linear time.
-If you are intrested in these topics I suggest you to search more information on the Internet, as ArrayLists and LinkedList are very standard data structure and on the web you can find a lot of information.
+If you are intrested in these topics I suggest you to search more information on the Internet, as ArrayLists and LinkedLists are very standard data structures and on the web you can find a lot of information.
 As for now, LinkedLists and ArrayLists have more or less the same functionalities except sorting and reversing, which are currently supported only on ArrayLists.\
 Here are some examples of LinkedList usage:

 ```cpp